THEA - Theatre

 Training in, and development of, the special techniques required for period or stylized plays with special emphasis on Greek, Shakespearian and Restoration styles.
 Prerequisite(s): THEA 243, THEA 342 and THEA 228 with a grade of C or better.

 THEA 365.
-Combat for Stage and Screen (1).
+Combat (1).

 THEA 368.
 Collaborative Community Project (1).

 Cross-listed as DANC 368.
 Provides an applied, collaborative learning experience in performing arts through interdisciplinary projects and experiential learning.
 Students explore personal, community and societal transformation through self-reflection, creative response and community collaborative projects.
 This engaged learning course focuses on how the performing arts can impact change in communities and be an agent for empowerment and change.
 This course is for BFA and BA in the performing arts candidates in their third year of study.
-Course includes diversity content.
 Prerequisite(s): junior standing.

 THEA 369.
 Directing Practicum (2).